 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Best Known For The Fanservice: The game has a rather cool art style, a good story for a fighter, some interesting characters with personalities that shows they actually have more depth to them then just their looks, and is an overall fun and solid tournament fighter.
-Unfortunately, many people who haven't played the game for more then 10 minutes or at all often get stuck on its rather blatant fan service.
+Best Known for the Fanservice: The game has a rather cool art style, a good story for a fighter, some interesting characters with personalities that shows they actually have more depth to them then just their looks, and is an overall fun and solid tournament fighter.
+Unfortunately, many people who haven't played the game for more then 10 minutes, if at all, often get stuck on its rather blatant fan service.

 Bleached Underpants: ZONE has been hired as an animator.
-What is she already known for?
+What is he already known for?
 Rule 34 flash animations, including one of Skullgirls.
-Neither she nor the Skullgirls development team seem to mind though.
+Neither he nor the Skullgirls development team seem to mind though.
 It should be mentioned that ZONE simply applied to a job opening.

-And for April Fools' Day, her mascot Zone-tan was "announced" as a playable character, complete with a bio◊.
-This became something of an Ascended Meme when Zone-tan became the basis of one of Squigly's pallets.
+And for April Fools' Day (2013), his mascot Zone-tan was "announced" as a playable character, complete with a bio◊.
+This became something of an Ascended Meme when Zone-tan became the basis of one of Squigly's palettes.

 While the game touts an infinite prevention system (to, you know, prevent infinites), the game's combo system is free and open enough to allow skilled players to knock out other characters in a single, nonrepetitive combo.
 The core competitive players love this, the rest not so much.